martin-holland/react24s_books/README.md

     As a user, I want the `SinglePage` component to match the style of the rest of the application for a seamless experience.
   - **Task**:
     Use Material-UI to style the `SinglePage` component, ensuring it aligns with the application's existing design.

+Adding a test change here in the readme.